RageinaterCode/Balatro-Quality/README.md

 Again, this is my first ever game mod and is VERY much a work in progress!
 If you see anything wrong with the mod please give me time to try and fix it :3 Anyways, I hope you enjoy my mod!!
 I aim to make a Quality version of every single Joker (or at least most of them), which may take a while :p
 This project was made using Joker Forge.
 Go check it out! https://jokerforge.jaydchw.com/

+# How To Install
+Download the Zip below and simply place the Quality folder inside your Balatro Mods folder!
+(Usually located at C:\Users\"YourUser"\AppData\Roaming\Balatro\Mods)